smartdevicelink/sdl_security_ios/README.md

 ### Renaming the Library
 In order to use this security library with SDL, an OEM must rename this library and classes.
 This is because a developer who wants to support multiple OEMS will have to add a security manager from each OEM.
 If OEMS use the same class names then it will be impossible for the developer to include more than one security library in their application.

-## Generating the Static Library
+## Generating the Static Security Library
-Once the security library has been configured by the OEM, it is used to generate a static library that developers add to their SDL iOS apps

-1. To build the *SDLSecurityStatic* target:
+Once the security library has been configured by the OEM, it is used to generate a static library that developers add to their SDL iOS apps.
+You can easily build the static library, **libSDLSecurityStatic.a**, in Xcode using the **SDLSecurityStatic** target:

-    * Run the the *SDLSecurityStatic* target (a simulator or device both work)
-    * This generates three different builds of the *libSDLSecurityStatic.a* file, which can be found in the derived data of the project.
+1. In the scheme menu of Xcode, set the active scheme to **SDLSecurityStatic**.
+1. Build and run the **SDLSecurityStatic** scheme (**Product > Build For > Running**).
+1. In the project navigator you will find the **libSDLSecurityStatic.a** build under **SDLSecurity > Products**.
+1. Right click on the **libSDLSecurityStatic.a** build and select **Show in Finder**.
+This will take you to the derived data of the project which has the three builds listed below:
     * *Debug-iphoneos* - will only work on an iPhone
     * *Debug-iphonesimulator* - will only work on a simulator
     * *Debug-universal*  - will work on both the iPhone and simulator
-    * In the **Products** folder select *libSDLSecurityStatic.a*, right click and select **Show in Finder**.
-This will take you to the three builds listed above.
-2. To use the build in your project:
+1. There are also two header files **include/SDLSecurityConstants.h** and **include/SDLSecurityManager.h** that must be used along with **libSDLSecurityStatic.a** archive build.

+## Adding the Static Security Library to a SDL App
+In order to use the static security library in an SDL app you must have three files: **libSDLSecurityStatic.a**, **SDLSecurityConstants.h** and **SDLSecurityManager.h**

-    *  Drag and drop 3 files into your project: **libSDLSecurityStatic.a**, **include/SDLSecurityConstants.h** and **include/SDLSecurityManager.h**.
-Make sure **libSDLSecurityStatic.a** has been added to your project's target membership.
+1. In Xcode, drag and drop the following 3 files into your project: **libSDLSecurityStatic.a**, **SDLSecurityConstants.h** and **SDLSecurityManager.h**.
+Make sure **libSDLSecurityStatic.a** has been added to the project's target membership.
-    *  To use the security manager, import **SDLSecurityManager.h** into where you are setting the encryption manager in your SDL project.
+1. Import **SDLSecurityManager.h** into the file where the the SDLConfiguration`'s `SDLEncryptionConfiguration` is being set.
 If you have a Swift project, this will require adding a bridging-header to the project.
-        * `let encryptionManager = SDLEncryptionConfiguration(securityManagers: [SDLSecurityManager.self]], delegate: nil)`
+    `let encryptionManager = SDLEncryptionConfiguration(securityManagers: [SDLSecurityManager.self]], delegate: nil)`

 ## Updating the OpenSSL Dependency
 We have included a build of the OpenSSL library  so the security library can work out of the box with a few minor customizations.
 Production versions of this library should replace the OpenSSL dependency with a trusted build.
 The following configurations may have to be updated: